carpentries-incubator/ml4bio-workshop/guide/vocabulary.md

 A typical ML pipeline for classification consists of four steps:

-- <b>Preprocessing.</b> Transform raw data into datasets that can be fed into an ML algorithm.
+- **Preprocessing.** Transform raw data into datasets that can be fed into an ML algorithm.
-- <b>Learning.</b> Train a set of classifiers using the training set and select the best one.
+- **Learning.** Train a set of classifiers using the training set and select the best one.
-- <b>Evaluation.</b> Evaluate the best classifier on the test set.
+- **Evaluation.** Evaluate the best classifier on the test set.
-- <b>Prediction.</b> Apply the classifier to produce labels for new data.
+- **Prediction.** Apply the classifier to produce labels for new data.

 It is completely fine if some of the terms are unfamiliar to you.
 We will encounter them again when we discuss each step in depth.